mochi-hpc/mochi-doc/docs/source/abtio.rst

 :code:`abt_io_open()`, :code:`abt_io_read()`, and :code:`abt_io_write()`.
-These wrapper functions have the same arguments and semantics as their POSIX counterparts, except that the underlying I/O operations are offloaded to internal resources be executed asynchronously.
+These wrapper functions have the same arguments and semantics as their POSIX counterparts, except that the underlying I/O operations are offloaded to internal resources to be executed asynchronously.
 ABT-IO presents both a blocking API and a non-blocking API to callers.
-In the former case, the calling calling thread is suspended so that other user-level threads may gracefully execute until the I/O operation is complete.
+In the former case, the calling thread is suspended so that other user-level threads may gracefully execute until the I/O operation is complete.

 Rationale